 Simple Hosting does not offer a free trial or free version.
 It offers mid-range prices for its features.
 It isn’t the cheapest in the market, but its features such as Solid State Disks (SSDs) and multiple firewalls might make it worthwhile for you.

 You can pay with your PayPal balance or credit card.
-The only subscription period on offer is one year which might be too long a time to try for a service where there’s no money-back guarantee.
+The only subscription period on offer is one year at a time, which might be too long to pay for without being able to try a service with no money-back guarantee.

 Also, there’s no free domain registration/renewal.
-One good part though is that it provides Let’s Encrypt which is sufficient for many websites and you wouldn’t need to deal with constant renewal since it handles that.
+One good part, though, is that it provides Let’s Encrypt, which is sufficient for many websites and you won’t need to deal with constant renewal since it handles that.

-On a good note, I like its self-support provision.
+On a positive note, I like its self-support provisions.
 It provides a knowledge base with loads of tutorials.
-If you’d rather discuss with a support agent, you can send an email or open a ticket.
+If you’d rather be in touch with a support agent, you can send an email or open a ticket.